uk-ai/ukai2025/index.md

 # Programme

-Arrival and registration will begin at 9:30 on 23 June, with the opening session taking place at 10:00.
+Registration will begin at 9:30 on 23 June, with the opening session taking place at 10:00.

 A full programme for the conference can be found [here](https://uk-ai.org/ukai2025/program.html).